Written by Laura, Parrack

 Illustrating her explanation with case studies, Martha also presented the results of Cubiks’ international survey on people analytics.
-Besides highlighting the areas in which people analytics is currently used and applied; the survey results shed some light on the challenges faced by organizations when implementing data analysis methods.
-The key message that appeared was; while most HR professionals understand the true potential in people analytics, most say that data analytics is not currently applied in their organization.
-Delegates agreed that people analytics is important, but expressed their hesitance when it comes to implementation, for instance due to “fear of the unknown”, but also lack of knowledge; lack of competencies and lack of time.
+Besides highlighting the areas in which people analytics is currently used and applied; the survey results shed some light on the challenges faced by organisations when implementing data analysis methods.
+The key message that appeared was; while most HR professionals understand the true potential in people analytics, most say that data analytics is not currently applied in their organisation.
+Delegates agreed that people analytics is important, but expressed hesitancy when it comes to implementation, for instance due to “fear of the unknown”, but also lack of knowledge; lack of competencies and lack of time.

 World Café workshop

 After the presentation, delegates had a chance to discuss the issues raised in a workshop split into three themes.
 The groups rotated and the Cubiks facilitators presented the outcomes at the end of each session.
 In summary, these were:

 Potential advantages of people analytics

 There was consensus that because people analytics is based on numbers, it can help build a case to convince management and increase the strategic impact of HR.
 The delegates also saw the following as major benefits of people analytics.

 - Data will contribute to better succession planning